What Can Birds Eat From the Kitchen?

-Attract backyard birds with common kitchen food items that you already have stocked in your pantry.
-Offer peanut butter, raisins and more at your feeders.
+Wondering what birds can eat?
+Attract birds with occasional treats that you have stocked in the kitchen.
+Offer peanut butter, raisins and more.

-Birds visit backyard bird feeders for seed, peanuts, suet, mealworms and more, but you can also feed birds from your kitchen.
+What can birds eat?
+Birds visit backyard bird feeders for seed, peanuts, suet, mealworms and more, but you can also feed birds occasional treats from your kitchen.
 Just look in your pantry or refrigerator for these kitchen foods that birds will love.

 Birds that eat eggshells: Any bird eating your seed, as well as purple martin and barn and tree swallow.